The gluten-free birthday cake challenge

 Chef Janet Rörschåch’s blog suggested a beautiful angel-light cake made from eggs and ground nuts, decorated with vanilla-infused fruit and boozy whipped cream.

 I settled for mangoes, because I had some.
 I also had a vanilla bean in my spice drawer, a gift from Christmas past, stored in a glass tube.
 The fruit in its light vanilla syrup tasted wonderful and it cooked up in a flash.

 I flavored my whipped cream with a splash from a long-forgotten bottle of Crème de Cacao.
 Janet used Frangelico, which would have gone better with the nuts in the cake.
-But the cacao was Mm-Mm good!
+But the cacao was very good.

 Janet said to get everything ready before you begin the sugaring process.
-So I began at the beginning, toasting and skinning the nuts.
+So I began by toasting and skinning the nuts.
 After 10 minutes in the oven, I wrapped them in terry towel and began rubbing.
 Nuts!
 Half an hour later I was still trying to get the last bits of papery skin off.
 Next time, I’ll buy the skinned nuts.

 Janet called for a pot of ice water close to the stove, as a safety precaution.
-Yikes. she says hot sugar burns like %&*$#!!!
+Hot sugar burns badly!!!
 This is NO job for a kid.
 It’s no job for an amateur cook, either.
 But by now, I was now committed.